input-output-hk/mithril/docs/blog/2022-09-14-sqlite-stores.md

 ## What is that?

-Since almost the begining of the Mithril project, the software used to rely on a store mechanism to save its different states allowing signers and aggregators to resume on correct state when switched on and off.
+Since almost the beginning of the Mithril project, the software used to rely on a store mechanism to save its different states allowing Signers and Aggregators to resume on correct state when switched on and off.
 This internal store mechanism used to be a bunch of JSON files saved in a given directory.
-Even though this does the job, it still presents flaws: data are hard to query when debugging especially when crossing data (which signers have participated in this multisignature?).
+Even though this does the job it still presents flaws: data are hard to query when debugging especially when crossing data (which signers have participated in this multi-signature?).
 Also, data are stored in different places which can be a problem when moving these files from one place to another.
 We also had to imagine what would be a migration scenario in case of a structure change.
 Switching to a file based SQL database solves these issues.

 The new release now uses SQLite stores in place of JSON file storage.
-This means that to continue running a signer or an aggregator node it is necessary to migrate from the old storage system to SQLite.
-This release comes with a tool to perform such migration which should be as straightforward as launching a command line (read below).
+This means that to continue running a Signer or an Aggregator node it is necessary to migrate from the old storage system to SQLite.
+This release comes with a tool to perform the migration which should be as straightforward as launching a command line (read below).
 The migration tool will be available only for a limited time in order to make Mithril beta testers able to migrate their existing data.

 ## How to migrate data from old storage system to SQLite stores?